OL Reign announces 2021 preseason roster, which includes USWNT star Megan Rapinoe

 In addition to Murphy, other departures from the Reign’s 2020 squad include defender Taylor Smith and Jodie Taylor, who were acquired in a trade with the North Carolina Courage in exchange for Watt.

-Of the 35 players, 24 have signed for the year, 12 of which who are under contract for the 2021 season at the end of the NSWL Fall Series in October.
+Of the 35 players, 24 have signed for the year, 12 of whom are under contract for the 2021 season at the end of the NSWL Fall Series in October.
 The roster is expected to continue to change over the next several months.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.